viviandotdev/ObsidianVault/20 Notes/Ideas/The act of creating is more important than what is created.md

 The act of doing it more important the output that is produced

+The joy that you get from creating is enough of a reason to create.
+Don't create for the money or attention, create just for yourself

 Jacqueline Harpman. **I Who Have Never Known Man** (Function).
 Kindle Edition.

 ### Links to this page